-Desk-top revaluation of housing dwellings stock as at 31 March 2018 was commissioned by the Council and completed by the external valuer Wilks, Head and Eve.
-A revaluation based on full inspection of housing dwellings stock is scheduled for 2020/21.
+The Council conducted a full revaluation of its dwelling stock in 2015/16 in line with the proper practice set out in the Government guidance "Stock Valuation for Resource Accounting: Guidance for Valuers - 2016."
+Subsequently, on an annual basis, a desk-top revaluation on dwellings as at 31 March 2018 was commissioned by the Council, and completed by the external valuer Wilks Head & Eve.
+A revaluation based on full inspection is scheduled for 2020/21.